wocss/base.default/README.md

 > Base

-The `wocss-base-defaults` module is a very high-level module which styles are very basic, global, page-level aspects such at the project’s base font-size and line-height.
+The `wocss-base-defaults` module is a very high-level module which styles are very basic, global, page-level aspects such at the project’s base font-size and line-height, typography elements and form styles.

 Install using npm: